 When most people think about Search Engine Optimization (SEO) they think about their keywords.
-Don’t get me wrong, keywords are a very important part to SEO but they’re not the only part.
+Don’t get me wrong, keywords are a very important part of SEO but they’re not the only part.
 There are a lot of different factors that search engines look for when deciding where you rank.

 But let’s start with the basics: